 Have you ever wondered how SDS-PAGE separates proteins?
-As the first critical first step in the Western blotting process, sodium dodecyl sulfate-polyacrylamide gel electrophoresis (SDS-PAGE), separates proteins by their molecular weight.
-It acts as the crucial first step to successfully detecting proteins when you are Western blotting.
+SDS-PAGE is the first critical first step in the Western blotting process.
+It is an acronym for sodium dodecyl sulfate-polyacrylamide gel electrophoresis.

 PAGE is an assay by which proteins migrate through a polyacrylamide gel matrix with the application of electric current.
 Because of the denaturing conditions and coat of negative charge provided by SDS, the proteins will migrate based on size almost exclusively (without influence from native charge or structure).
 To determine the size of the sample proteins, a molecular weight marker (also referred to as a protein ladder) containing proteins of various known sizes is run alongside samples on the same gel.
 Often, these ladders are pre-stained so the progress of the protein can be readily visualized.
 Proteins can then be identified by comparing their migration patterns to those of the molecular weight marker proteins.

-During the electrophoresis step, the proteins travel through a gel matrix, inside a gel running system (like an Azure Aqua), where an electric current pushes proteins through the gel.
-The current shoves the proteins to equilibrium, where they won’t move anymore.
+During the electrophoresis step, the proteins travel through a gel matrix, inside a gel running system (like an Azure Aqua).
+An electric current inside of the Aqua pushes proteins through the gel.
+The current shoves the proteins to equilibrium, where they are unable to move.

 If either of these requirements fail, protein separation will not occur properly with SDS-PAGE.
-The protein ladder will, of course, be unaffected by other sample preparation and will migrate properly.
+The protein ladder will not be affected by other sample preparation; it will migrate properly.

 Unfortunately, appropriate ladder migration and separation does not guarantee the same of the sample proteins.
 Usually when there are migration issues with SDS-PAGE, we consider a number of factors such as buffers and gel quality.
 However, in this case, the successful migration and separation of the molecular weight marker indicates that those factors are working appropriately.
 This leads to the question of how are the protein samples differ from the protein ladder.